NicoB788/Home-Labbing-101/Readme.md

 ---

-# Phase 1: Hardware & OS Setup
+# Hardware & OS Setup
 This section covers how to turn your laptop into a server.

 ---